jpweytjens/johannesweytjens.be/publications/index.md

 ---

 ### Work in progress
-* Taming the Zoo of Consumption Responses to Labour Income Changes<br>
-(with Kris Boudt, Koen Schoors and Milan van den Heuvel)<br>
 * Myopic Loss Aversion and the Excess Consumption Puzzle<br>
 (with Milan van den Heuvel and Koen Schoors)